OB-lab/James-et-al.-2023-MolecularEcology/README.md

 ## Cleaning BAMs

 ### Basic cleaning
-For the advanced recombinant population, sorted BAM files were cleaned using ```Picard v2.22``` [(Broad Institute, 2018)](http://broadinstitute.github.io/picard/) CleanSam to softclip reads extending beyond the reference genome, and set unmapped quality scores to 0.
+For the advanced recombinant population, sorted BAM files for each individual were cleaned using ```Picard v2.22``` [(Broad Institute, 2018)](http://broadinstitute.github.io/picard/) CleanSam to softclip reads extending beyond the reference genome, and set unmapped quality scores to 0.

 ```
 java -Xmx2g -jar picard.jar CleanSam \